R3D2/glpi-report-sinatra/README.md

 ## Installation

+### Database

+Specify the right credentials to log into the GLPI database in the 'app.rb' file.

+### Deploy
 In our production environment we use Phusion passenger + apache, just follow the guidelines on the web.
 If you want to use another web server feel free to remove the "config.ru" and the passenger gem from the dependencies.